link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 s2 <-> m
 ```

-However, we've left out its detailed implementation which includes two aspects:
+However, we haven’t yet explored the detailed mechanics of a message queue.
+It typically involves two key aspects:

 ### 1. Message Delivery

-First, there are two common ways messages can be delivered to consumers.
+There are two common strategies for delivering messages to consumers:

 #### Streaming

-**Streaming** means messages should be consumed one-by-one immediately after being produced.
+**Streaming** delivery means messages are consumed one by one, immediately after being produced.
-This workflow let the system quickly adapt and handle messages.
+This approach allows systems to react and process events as soon as possible.

 ```d2
 direction: right